SequencingDOTcom/RTP-API-App-Chains/README.md

 Other tips

-* Ensure that the following three placeholders have been substituted with real values
+* Ensure that the following three placeholders have been substituted with real values:

 1. ```<your token>```
   * replace with the oAuth2 secret obtained from your [Sequencing.com account](https://sequencing.com/api-secret-generator)